sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 * Defines parameters for `State` and `Account Length`
 * Reads data from a Dataset (Telco Churn Data)
 * Filters Telco Churn Data for a `State` and `Account Length` duration that are passed in as parameters
-* Prints filtered Telco Churn data
+* Prints filtered Telco Churn Data

 .. figure:: ../../../_assets/user-guide/passing-parameters/Parameters_Demo_Workflow.png
    :alt: Passing Parameters